(844) 909 2560

 • Cocaine is a crystalline white powder.
 Crack cocaine looks like a small rock, chunk, or chip that can be an off-white or pink color.

 • Street dealers tend to “cut” or mix cocaine with other substances like cornstarch, talcum powder, or sugar.
-They might also mix cocaine with other stimulant drugs such as amphetamines or synthetic opioids, including fentanyl, which can increase users’ risk of overdose and death.
+They might also mix cocaine with other stimulant drugs such as amphetamines or synthetic opioids, which can increase users’ risk of overdose and death.

 • Other names for cocaine include “coke,” “snow,” “rock,” “blow,” “flake,” “nose candy,” “C,” or “powder.”